hd link - Snes

 The short answer is no, this is not intended to work for the N64 and will not work as the N64 does not have RGB out of the box.

-The more complicated answer is that there are mods out there that allow the N64 to output RGB, however, we have not confirmed whether or not our cable will work with those or not.
+The more complicated answer is that there are mods out there that allow the N64 to output RGB, however, we do not guarantee full compatibility with all RGB mods.